-The abused 3 light question
+The abused 3 light question |

-There is a popular interview question which claims to make a candidate think 'outside the box'.
-It goes something like this.
+which claims to make a candidate think 'outside the box'.
+It goes

 Suppose there are 3 light switches.
 There is elsewhere a room with three light bulbs each controlled by one of the aforementioned switches.
 You cannot see the room from where the switches are located.
 How do you determine which switch operates which light bulb if you are allowed to visit the room once?